-- 4.7 It is appreciated that in the early stages of the year it may be difficult for departments to predict accurately the full pattern of spend on a line by line basis, because unforeseen issues may arise throughout the year. - 4.8 However, departments are expected to utilise previous years' spending patterns to inform their forecasts in the early stages of the year and of course forecasts are not required to inform Round 0 and Round 1 returns this year.
-As the reporting year progresses necessary adjustments should be made to reflect changing circumstances.
+4.8 It is appreciated that in the early stages of the year it may be difficult for departments to predict accurately the full pattern of spend on a line by line basis, because unforeseen issues may arise throughout the year.

-4.9 There are instances when a relative flat line may be particularly appropriate.
+- 4.9 However, departments are expected to utilise previous years' spending patterns to inform their forecasts in the early stages of the year and of course forecasts are not required to inform Round 0 this year.
+As the reporting year progresses necessary adjustments should be made to reflect changing circumstances. - 4.10 There are instances when a relative flat line may be particularly appropriate.
 For example, depreciation can have regular month on month consumption, as can pay.